mozilla-ai/lumigator/docs/source/operations-guide/configuration.md

 When you start Lumigator using commands like `make local-up` or `make start-lumigator`, configuration steps are automatically run which do the following:

 1. Any temporary config files used for deployment are removed
-1. Default and user settings are combined (with user settings preferred - see below for information on using your own settings)
+1. Default and user settings (if present) are combined (with user settings preferred - see below for information on using your own settings)
 1. The generated config file (`.env`) is placed under the `build` directory in the repository root
 1. Docker Compose is supplied with the environment file path to the generated `.env` file